noahehall/theBookOfNoah/linux/docker/docker.md

     - use COPY over ADD
     - create the user and group as soon as possible
     - set the default user and group as late as possible
+    - use the ENTRYPOINT for startup scripts if software requires
+      - startup assitance
+      - superision
+      - monitoring
+      - coordination with other in-container pprocesses

   - use base images to create common layers
     - do not set the default user int he base otherwise all implementations will not be able to update the image